Back to Journal

-People who move to Italy successfully don’t start with paperwork.
+People who move to Italy successfully do not start with paperwork.

 They start by getting clear on a few fundamentals that shape everything that comes after.
-Skipping this phase is usually what turns a simple plan into months of confusion.
+Skipping this phase is usually what turns a simple plan into months of confusion, wasted effort, and stress that did not need to happen.

 This checklist reflects what consistently matters in real cases.